Engineering Academic Advising

 Q1 What do I do if I received a midterm deficiency letter from the University Registrar’s Office?

 It is highly recommended that the student meets with a staff member in the Office of Academic Services.
 Appointments can be made by calling the Office of Academic Services at (615) 343-8061.
 Students may also choose to meet with their faculty adviser.

 Q2 How do I view my midterm deficiency?

 The midterm deficiency letter is accessible via Your Enrollment System (YES).
 It can be located by navigating to ‘Academic Record’ then ‘Academic Detail’ under the Semester in which the deficiency letter was received.

 Q3 What resources are available to help me overcome academic struggles?

 Many Vanderbilt students find themselves challenged by their classes for the first time and discover they need to "learn" how to study.
-Vanderbilt offers a range of supportive services to help students through this transition, including STEM tutoring in FGH and the Commons.
+Vanderbilt offers a range of supportive services to help students through this transition, including STEM tutoring via the Penji application.
 The Center for Student Wellbeing (CSW) also provides individual appointments and group workshops on academic skills and strategies.
 The CSW provides learning and information processing training for students who often ‘understand’ course material but have difficulty applying it on exams, as well as workshops on time and task management, stress management, and test preparation strategies.
 We also encourage students to form study groups with the other students in their classes, which will also help you develop a strong, supportive social network.
 Keep in contact with your adviser and Academic Deans—we’re here to help!